turris-cz/user-docs/docs/geek/tos3-migration.md

 ## Automatic migration
-Automatic migration is in progress, but not all routers get it at the same time.
+Automatic migration was done in waves.
+Only a subset of routers were migrated at the time, so we could respond and fix issues that could appear during that time.

+The last migration wave was pushed on 04/01/2022.

-Only a subset of routers gets migrated at a time, so our support can react to any issues that you might have in time.
-If your router is not automatically migrated, you can still trigger it manually.
+If your router was not automatically migrated, you can still trigger it manually.
 Please continue reading this article.

 ## Migration considerations
 Before you perform migration you should make sure to minimize possibility that it